 Having taken 12-16 weeks to reply to many complaints, they are also slow at the Ombudsman level.

 Many people have reported their adjudicator having to give two or three two week extensions.
-They do accept a reasonable number of adjudicator decisions though they also reject some very good cases.
+They do accept a lot of adjudicator decisions though they also reject some good cases.

 Loans over 6 years old

-In March 2017, Payday UK, Payday Express and the Money Shop started paying out on affordability complaints about loans over 6 years old.
-They are the first of the big lenders to agree to do this after the Ombudsman said they could look at the older loans.
+In 2017, Payday UK, Payday Express and the Money Shop started paying out on affordability complaints about loans over 6 years old.
+They were the first of the big lenders to agree to do this after the Ombudsman said they could look at the older loans.

 These older cases still take longer than complaints about loans under six years, but they are going through.
 And the 8% added interest can be very large for these older loans.